WWF Championship Wrestling: Announcers

-Ray Stevens and Andre the Giant both guested as announcers alongside McMahon.
+Ray Stevens (wrestler) and André the Giant both guested as announcers alongside McMahon.

 The longtime ring announcer was Joe McHugh, who did the ring announcing and introductions of everyone on staff at the beginning of every broadcast since the 1970s.
 When the WWF relocated their tapings in 1984, he was replaced by Howard Finkel.
-Buddy Wagner preceded McHugh in the mid-70s when the cards were taped at the Philadelphia Arena.
+Buddy Wagner preceded McHugh in the mid-1970s when the cards were taped at the Philadelphia Arena.

 Interviewers

 The interviewer position was filled mostly by McMahon with Pat Patterson also assisting in some cases, until the hire of Gene Okerlund in 1984 which gave him the full-time slot of interviewing wrestlers backstage or at ringside.
 Jack Reynolds, Freddie Miller, Kal Rudman, and Ken Resnick also did interviews alongside Okerlund until the show's cancellation in 1986.